Skip to main content Skip to chat

 “Client education is really the most important thing,” said Josh Shivaram, Tangerine’s Senior Manager of Fraud Governance and Operations.
 “If you have an awareness of the scams that exist, you will be in a far stronger position than someone who doesn’t know.”

-With that in mind, here are a few of the most common methods fraudsters use to pry your personal information and access your accounts, plus tips for staying ahead of them.
+With these practices in mind, here are a few of the most common methods fraudsters use to pry your personal information and access your accounts, plus tips for staying ahead of them.

 Social media